kyracm/kyracm.github.io/README.md

                   }
      }
      ```
       This is the function that actually calculates your sample size.
 To access the parameter values inputted by the user, call one of the pre-defined functions that matches the parameter you need.
 For example, if your test involves a user-inputted standard deviation, call the function `stddevTextInput();`.
 The names of these functions can be found throughout the script.js file, and are denoted with comments.
+Additionally, a list of all callable functions is above.
 Use whatever variables you would like to make this calculation, but make sure your final sample size variable is named `n_total`.
 Your function should alert the user if they didn't input parameter values correctly.
 That is what the if-else block within the larger if-else block above does.